 Maybe you have a request process set up, but it’s so ineffective that coworkers from other departments don’t even know it exists.
 Some people could be following your preferred procedure while others aren’t.
 Work requests may appear inconsistent and incomplete.

 If this sounds like your department, it’s time to establish a new, consistent process and communicate it to everyone who’ll use it.
 In the end, you should have a formal request procedure.

 Your new process could require requesters to fill out an online form listing all the information you’ll need to complete the task.
-Capturing details like deadlines, contact information and special instructions from the start means you won’t need to track anything down later.
+Capturing details like deadlines, contact information, and special instructions from the start mean you won’t need to track anything down later.

 Using a work request template may help you organize the details you need.
 You can determine what to include on your request template by taking a look at past requests.

 Field Guide to HR Workflow ManagementDownload now

 Once you have a new process in place, shout it from the rooftops!
 Email every department head, post a note in the breakroom, hire a skywriter—do whatever you have to do to get the message out.

 When you feel confident your organization is aware of the new process, your job will be to apply the policy consistently.
 Don’t take any more work requests in other ways.
 Offer to help people through the process if necessary.
 Say goodbye to the chaos.
 When you keep all incoming requests in the same place, you’ll know where to find them.